usnistgov/800-63-3/sp800-63-3/definitions.md

 A quality or characteristic ascribed to someone or something.

 #### Attribute Bundle
 A packaged set of attributes, usually contained within an assertion.
 Attribute bundles offer RPs a simple way to retrieve the most relevant attributes they need from IdPs.
-Attribute bundles are synonymous with OpenID Connect scopes.
-See [[OpenID Connect Core 1.0]](http://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims).
+Attribute bundles are synonymous with OpenID Connect scopes [[OpenID Connect Core 1.0]](#OpenIDConnectCore).

 #### Attribute Reference
 A statement asserting a property of a subscriber without necessarily containing identity information, independent of format.
 For example, for the attribute "birthday," a reference could be "older than 18" or "born in December."